Wednesday, March 31, 2021

 Lastly, here's a pair of PAs, led by 0768, again with stainless steel cars.
 I have no record of PAs running on the Highland, and in this era they were almost all assigned to Shoreline trains, including the most prestigious ones.

 No dates on any of these, and they aren't necessarily all from the same day, although they could be.
-Only the first 10 PAs, delivered in 1948, wore the Hunter Green and Warm Orange pinstripe scheme, and were repainted in the early '50s to match the additional 17 delivered in 1949 in Pullman Green and Dulux Gold.
+Only the first 10 PAs, delivered in 1948, wore the Hunter Green and Warm Orange pinstripe scheme, and were repainted in the early '50s to match the additional 17 delivered in 1949 in Pullman Green and Imitation Gold.
 I don't have any specifics on when that repaint happened, but the last photo is most likely c1949-51(?).

 Without anything else to go by, the best guess right now is that this was on the Shoreline, someplace in Rhode Island.
 If you can identify it more precisely, let me know!